Copyright (C) Unitary Foundation

 params: npt.NDArray[np.float64],

-operations_to_mitigate: List[QPROGRAM],
+operations_to_mitigate: list[QPROGRAM],

-training_circuits: List[QPROGRAM],
+training_circuits: list[QPROGRAM],

 ideal_values: npt.NDArray[np.float64],